Chromosome 18 open reading frame 12: Post translational modifications

-Predicted Tertiary Structure
+Predicted tertiary structure

 Figure 5: Predicted Tertiary Structure of Human C18orf12 with a zoomed view of identical FhuA protein identified by Phyre 2.
 The full predicted tertiary structure of Human C18orf12 was generated by AlphaFold and annotated with iCn3D.
 The FhuA protein tertiary structure was generated with Phyre2.

 Human C18orf12 protein sequence was used to generate a predicted tertiary structure (Figure 5) which yielded several beta sheets and alpha helices throughout its structure.
 Additionally, a 4% coverage (from aa position: 26-30) of the Human C18orf12 full protein sequence predicted with 51.1% confidence to match with the FhuA protein with 100% identity.
 Found in Escherichia coli K-12, FhuA is a membrane protein involved in iron uptake, specifically ferrichrome transport.
 This result reinforces the confidence of that domain's fold (from aa position: 26-30) in Human C18orf12 and could imply similar functional characteristics to FhuA to that specific region of C18orf12, but this does not mean that C18orf12 is a membrane transporter.

-Homology/Evolution
+Homology/evolution

 20 orthologs of C18orf12 were collected and identified as seen in Table 3 below.
 C18orf12 was not found in any distant orthologs, with the protein sequence only being found in primates.
 Among those primates, orthologs with a median date of divergence of less than 20 million years ago (MYA) were found to have 90.5% sequence identity.
 Orthologs with a median date of divergence of 28.8 MYA were found to have from 79% - 91% sequence identity to the human protein.
 Finally, orthologs with a median date of divergence of 43 MYA were found to have a sequence identity of 71% - 76% to the human protein.
 No paralogs were found for this protein.
 NCBI Homologene, text based searches for the paralog of the protein, and NCBI BLAST were used to search for paralogs of C18orf12.